 The department has a research division led by one of our faculty that helps faculty and residents develop, coordinate, implement, analyze, and disseminate projects and project data, and assists with grant writing and project evaluation.
 Residents work closely with faculty in Milton to provide quality improvement at the Milton Family Practice.
 The emphasis is on evidence-based practice, personal development and leadership of health systems.

 Our average resident does about 75 deliveries.
 Those who choose to include OB in their practice can do electives and do quite a bit more.
 All residents are required to have three continuity deliveries.
 Those wanting to practice OB in the future are encouraged to follow at least 10 continuity patients.

 How often will I be on call?

-In your first year, there will be three months with no call.
-The call frequency is minimal in your second and third years.
-Night rotations occur on second year OB and one second and third Family Medicine service month.
+In your first year, there will be four months with no call.
+Our services have a night float system in place, so there is no overnight call on FMS and OB rotations.
+Night rotations occur in your second half of your second month of OB in your first year, your second year OB rotation, and one second and third Family Medicine service month.